ablwr/ablwr.github.io/_posts/2019-09-19-ffv1-bigger-than-before.md

 who has ever raised a toddler probably has their own story of some very junior person trying to put something back together again and pretending like the adult won't notice that it's been completely ruined.
-I haven't raised or been around toddlers, but I have, in fact, been a toddler.
+I haven't raised or been around toddlers, but I have, in fact, been a toddler and I know a bad video transcode when I see one.

 ![elephant sweater](/images/elephant-sweater.jpg)